bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/deprecated_octal.md

 What went wrong?
 ----------------

 Octal literals and octal escape sequences are deprecated and will throw a [`SyntaxError`](../global_objects/syntaxerror) in strict mode.
-With ECMAScript 2015 and later, the standardized syntax uses a leading zero followed by a lowercase or uppercase Latin letter “O” (`0o` or `0O)`.
+With ECMAScript 2015 and later, the standardized syntax uses a leading zero followed by a lowercase or uppercase Latin letter "O” (`0o` or `0O)`.

 Examples
 --------

-### “0”-prefixed octal literals
+### "0”-prefixed octal literals

     "use strict";